kahwee/crescendo/README.md

-𝆒 Highly extensible uploader module for Yii, serves with icing.
+Highly extensible uploader module for Yii, serves with icing 𝆒
 ========================================

 What is Crescendo?